NabeelKhanYYC/udptunnel/README.md

 Requirements: C compiler (gcc/clang), cmake, make, pkg-config (optional), libsystemd-dev (optional)

+**Note on Static Binaries:** Static builds use a minimal stub library for Linux capabilities (libcap) functions to enable static linking without requiring static versions of all systemd dependencies.
+This only affects statically-linked binaries - dynamic builds use the full systemd and libcap libraries normally.
+Static binaries retain core UDP tunneling and systemd socket activation functionality, but some advanced systemd privilege management features are disabled.
+If you encounter issues with static binaries:
+1. **First, try dynamic binaries** to confirm if the issue is present with full library support
+2. If the issue only occurs with static binaries and you specifically need static linking support, create an issue and include:
+   - The exact command you ran
+   - Complete build output with any error messages
+   - Runtime error messages or unexpected behavior
+   - Your deployment environment (Docker, systemd version, etc.)
+   - Confirmation that dynamic binaries work correctly

 ### Multi-Architecture Support

 UDP Tunnel supports building for multiple architectures.
 The build system automatically detects your system architecture, but you can override this with the `UDPTUNNEL_ARCH` environment variable.